Blendify/blender-manual/blender_docs/manual/about/introduction.rst

 :kbd:`Shift`, :kbd:`Ctrl`, :kbd:`Alt`
    are specified as modifier keys.
 :kbd:`Ctrl-W`, :kbd:`Shift-Alt-A`, ...
-   indicates that these keys should be pressed simultaneously :kbd:`Numpad0` to :kbd:`Numpad9`, :kbd:`NumpadPlus` refer to the keys on the separate numeric keypad.
+   indicates that these keys should be pressed simultaneously.
+:kbd:`Numpad0` to :kbd:`Numpad9`, :kbd:`NumpadPlus`
+   refer to the keys on the separate numeric keypad.